joshmre/y2mp3-app/README.md

 ---

+## Demo

+Watch the video demo here: [YouTube to MP3 Converter Demo](https://youtu.be/ZPlPMopXbe0)

+---

 ## Disclaimer

 This application is **for educational purposes only**.
 It is not intended for commercial use or activities that may infringe on copyright laws or the intellectual property rights of others.
 Please ensure compliance with all applicable laws and platform terms of service before using this application.